wezm/wezm.net/content/technical/2019/10/useful-command-line-tools.md

 <a name="bb"></a>
 ### bb ![Language: Rust](https://img.shields.io/badge/language-rust-%23dea584)

-`bb` is system monitor for Linux like `top`.
+`bb` is system monitor like `top`.
 It shows overall CPU and memory usage as well as detailed information per process.

 ![bb screenshot](/images/cli/bb.png)